GPU implementation of TCRdist, a distance/similarity metric for pairs of TCRs

 - chunk_size

-(optional) what size chunks to use in calculation of TCRdist (default 1000).
-If set at n, we calculate pairwise TCRdist for n x n TCRs at once.
+(optional) The chunk size to use in calculation of TCRdist (default 1000).
+If set at n, it will calculate pairwise TCRdist for n x n TCRs at once.
 This may be as high as allowable by GPU memory (in our testing, a chunk_size of 1000 to 5000 provided the fastest runtime and chunk_size of over 7500 resulted in memory errors on some GPUs).

 - print_chunk_size